Metro Hotel Miranda

 The Gweagal people were said to be the guardians of the sacred white clay pits on their territorial land, now known as the Kurnell Peninsula.
 They used the clay to make body paint, medicine and when mixed with local berries it was also used as a dietary supplement.

 The tribe also looked out for whales from the Kurnell Peninsula.
-The whale was the dreaming figure for the Dharawal and an integral part of their community and beliefs.
-The connection appears to be the role the whale played in hunting activities, as ‘bringers of vast foods’.
-Carvings of their totem still exist on the plateaus where the elders once looked out for the whales to arrive.
+The whale was a dreaming figure for the Dharawal and an integral part of their community and beliefs.
+The connection appears to be the role that whales played as 'bringers of vast foods'.
+Rock engravings of their totem still exist on the plateaus where the elders once looked out for the whales to arrive.

-Dharawal rock paintings, engravings, stencils, grinding grooves, shell middens and rock shelters are present throughout the Shire.
+Dharawal rock art including drawings, paintings and hand stencils, as well as rock engravings, grinding grooves and shell middens are present throughout the Shire.

-Sutherland Shire’s modern history began on 29 April 1770 when Lieutenant (later Captain) James Cook, on his first epic voyage of scientific exploration anchored His Majesty's Bark Endeavour in Botany Bay.
+The region we know as the Sutherland Shire began on 29 April 1770 when Lieutenant (later Captain) James Cook, on his first epic voyage of scientific exploration anchored His Majesty's Bark Endeavour in Botany Bay.
 At the time of Cook’s arrival, the Gweagal people were hunting and fishing at Kurnell.
 To the Gweagal the Endeavour appeared to be a big white bird, no doubt an astonishing and fearful sight.
-Unknowingly to Cook and the Gweagal people, Kurnell within the Sutherland Shire was destined to become ‘the birthplace of modern Australia’.
+Unknowingly to Cook and the Gweagal people, Kurnell within the Sutherland Shire was destined to become the meeting of two cultures.

 Botany Bay was one of three sites considered for a convict settlement by the British parliament on recommendations from Joseph Banks.
 In 1788 when the First Fleet arrived, a decision was made to settle at Port Jackson, now Sydney Harbour, a little further north than the Sutherland Shire.